Wildsong/docker-arcgis-enterprise/web-adaptor/README.md

 This component does not require any special licensing so unlike Server and Portal, you won't need any *.prvc file this time.

-Now you that you have added the proprietary file in the right place you can build an image,
+Once you that you have added the proprietary file in the right place you can build an image,

-    docker build -t geoceg/web-adaptor .
+    docker build -t web-adaptor .

-(The github repo is "geo-ceg", but Docker repo is "geoceg".
-This is not a typo.)

 ### Create a network